Warner Bros Discovery sues Paramount for $200 million over South Park deal

 ‘Verbal trickery’: Warner Bros Discovery sues Paramount for $200 million over South Park deal

-Warner says it signed a contract in 2019 paying more than $500 million for the rights to existing and new episodes of the irreverent show
+Warner says it signed a contract in 2019 paying more than $500m for the rights to existing and new episodes of the irreverent show

-Warner says it signed a contract in 2019 paying more than $500 million for the rights to existing and new episodes of the irreverent show, according to a lawsuit filed Friday in New York State Supreme Court.
+Warner says it signed a contract in 2019 paying more than $500m for the rights to existing and new episodes of the irreverent show, according to a lawsuit filed Friday (24 February) in New York State Supreme Court.

 In spite of Warner's exclusive rights to the show until 2025, the company alleges South Park Digital Studios, which produces the shows and is named as a defendant in the lawsuit, offered two pandemic-themed specials to Paramount, which aired them in September 2020 and March 2021.